 Her parents have filed a Wrongful Death lawsuit alleging her Civil Rights were violated and that the guards inflicted cruel and unusual punishment.
 Hopefully, with the recent 9th Circuit Court of Appeals ruling it won’t be necessary to prove what was going on in their heads.
 A jury can decide whether a reasonable person would act the way these jailhouse guards acted towards somebody who was deathly ill and in obvious need of medical attention.

-a Victim of Jailhouse Abuse or Neglect?
+Are You or a Family Member a Victim of Jailhouse Abuse or Neglect?

 Many people have family members who suffer from addiction.
 The opioid epidemic sweeping our nation was precipitated by tens of thousands of people becoming addicted from taking a legally prescribed opioid medication.
 Sometimes somebody we love who is addicted is arrested and then we hope and pray they can get the help they need.
 At the least, if a loved one in jail needs medical attention while in custody, we assume that they will receive the medical attention they need and which is guaranteed by our United States Constitution.
 While jail can be dangerous, most people think the danger comes from being around other inmates, perhaps with histories of violent crimes.
 We don’t want to worry that our loved ones are in danger from the very law enforcement and medical personnel who have been sworn to protect and serve.